 2. 1000MB OEM Partition

 On my computer, it is the 1000MB LRS_ESP partition.
-It installs Lenovo Recovery System, which is EFI bootable, and Lenovo One Key Recovery button boots into this partition, which allows to do factory restore.
+It installs Lenovo Recovery System, which is EFI bootable, and Lenovo One Key Recovery button boots into this partition, which allows you to do a factory restore.
 For other brands of laptops, this partition may also contain diagnostics tools.

 3. EFI System Partition or System Reserved Partition

 If you are running Windows under UEFI boot mode, you'll see the EFI system partition (aka ESP) which is formatted as FAT32, and its full name is Extensible Firmware Interface System Partition.
-On my computer, it is the SYSTEM_DRV Partition.

 EFI System Partition contains the boot loaders or kernel images for all installed operating systems, device driver files for hardware devices present in a computer and used by the firmware at boot time, system utility programs that are intended to be run before an operating system is booted, and data files such as error logs.